kukaran/cse15l-lab-reports/CSE15L_LabReport3.md

 642:                opportunity to the Arab and Muslim world.
 Neither Israel nor the new Iraq will be
 654:                    Somalia, Bosnia, Kosovo, Afghanistan, and Iraq.
 If the United States does not
 ```
+What it's doing:
+The `grep` command has the option of using `-n` to list out the line numbers to the left of each line where I find the text argument in my path file.
+In this example, it displays all the line numbers of where it finds the word `"Iraq"` in the file path `911report/chapter-12.txt`.

 Example 2:
 ```